So you’ve heard about search engine optimization (SEO).

 - Who your competitors are

-There are dozens of keyword research resources at your disposal, including SEMrush, Ahrefs, and Google Trends.
+There are dozens of keyword research tools at your disposal, including SEMrush, Ahrefs, and Google Trends.
 Though they vary in terms of their free and premium features, they all provide the same general functions.

 Not everyone likes to pore through search query data, but it’s an absolute must.